ThuyHaLE/FrameFinderLE/README.md

 6. **VideoID and Timestamp Filters**: Helps users find adjacent frames when searching for specific moments in video clips.
 7. **Multi-Modal Search**: Supports text queries, hashtags, and combinations for flexible searching.

-## Technical Details

-### Immediate Feedback System

-The Immediate Feedback System in FrameFinderLE provides rapid refinement of search results based on user interactions within the current session.
+### 🐳 GRAFA Retrieval Mechanism
+The Dynamic Hashtag Exploration in GRAFA is a graph-based retrieval mechanism that discovers and ranks keyframes based on relationships between hashtags.
 Here's how it works:

-1. **Feedback Processing**:
-   - User feedback (likes, dislikes, neutral) is converted to a binary representation.
-   - The system uses pre-encoded representations of database entries (frames) for efficient similarity calculations.

-2. **Score Adjustment**:
-   - For liked items, the system increases the scores of similar items in the result set.
-   - For disliked items, the system decreases the scores of similar items.
-   - Neutral feedback does not affect scores.

-3. **Similarity-Based Refinement**:
-   - The system calculates similarities between the feedback item and all other items in the current result set.
-   - Score adjustments are weighted based on these similarity calculations.

-4. **Real-time Updates**:
-   - Scores are updated immediately after each piece of feedback, allowing for rapid refinement of results within the session.

-5. **Final Refinement**:
-   - After processing all feedback, the system sorts the updated scores and returns a refined list of results.

-This system allows FrameFinderLE to provide instant, personalized refinements to search results based on user interactions, enhancing the user experience and the relevance of returned items.

-### Aggregated Feedback System

-The Aggregated Feedback System in FrameFinderLE is a complex mechanism that refines search results based on user interactions.
-Here's how it works:

-1. **Feedback Processing**:
-   - User feedback (likes, dislikes, neutral) is converted to a binary form.
-   - A feedback factor is calculated, considering recent interactions more heavily (using a decay factor and time weighting).

-2. **Score Adjustment**:
-   - Scores are adjusted based on the feedback factor.
-   - Positive feedback increases scores, negative feedback decreases scores, and neutral feedback has no effect.

-3. **Exploration vs. Exploitation**:
-   - An exploration ratio parameter balances showing new, potentially interesting results (exploration) with refining based on known preferences (exploitation).
-   - This helps prevent filter bubbles and allows users to discover diverse content.

-4. **Time-Sensitive Refinement**:
-   - Recent feedback is given more weight than older feedback, allowing the system to adapt to changing user preferences over time.

-5. **Final Refinement**:
-   - Adjusted scores are combined with original relevance scores.
-   - Results are re-ranked based on these final scores.

-This system allows FrameFinderLE to provide personalized, relevant results that improve over time with user interaction, while still maintaining diversity in the recommendations.

-## Installation

-[Updating]

-## Directory Structure
+1. Hashtag Exploration:
+   - Query Initialization: Starts with the provided query hashtags and their embeddings.
+   - Graph Traversal: The hashtag co-occurrence graph is traversed to explore neighboring hashtags, capturing broader context while maintaining focus on relevant terms.
+2. Scoring System:
+   - Hybrid Score Calculation: Combines neighbor frequency and path length to score hashtags.
+   - Logarithmic Path Adjustment: Prevents score inflation from repetitive paths by logarithmic scaling.
+3. Dynamic Exploration:
+   - Prioritizes hashtags with scores above the mean and adjusts exploration depth based on relevance.
+4. Stopping Criteria:
+   - Stops exploration based on reaching a defined number of keyframes, iterations, or a score threshold.
+5. Keyframe Ranking:
+   - Normalizes scores and ranks the top keyframes based on their final scores, retrieving the most relevant frames.

+### 🐳 Immediate Feedback System
+The Immediate Feedback System provides rapid refinement of search results based on user interactions in the current session.
+1. Feedback Processing: Converts user feedback (likes, dislikes) into binary representation and uses pre-encoded frame representations for similarity calculations.
+2. Score Adjustment: Adjusts scores based on feedback, increasing for similar liked items and decreasing for similar disliked items.
+3. Similarity-Based Refinement: Scores are weighted by similarity to feedback items.
+4. Real-time Updates: Scores update immediately after each feedback interaction.
+5. Final Refinement: The refined results are re-sorted and returned.

+### 🐳 Aggregated Feedback System
+The Aggregated Feedback System refines searches by incorporating historical feedback for long-term personalized results.
+1. Feedback Processing: Converts feedback into a binary form and applies a time-weighted decay factor for recent interactions.
+2. Score Adjustment: Adjusts scores based on the feedback factor, balancing exploration with exploitation.
+3. Time-Sensitive Refinement: Recent feedback has more influence, adapting to changing preferences.
+4. Final Refinement: Combines adjusted scores with original relevance for re-ranked results.

+## ⚡ Directory Structure ⚡

 ```
 /FrameFinderLE/